This Oprah Photo Is Quickly Becoming The Latest Example Of Digital Blackface

 "Performing Blackness, be it IRL or online, is not an acceptable form of expressing reaction or dissatisfaction, especially not in exchange for likes and retweets," the Slow Factory wrote in a recent Instagram post.
 "Since the #MeghanandHarry interview on Oprah, we've been seeing a lot of digital blackface infractions with a few of Oprah's reaction GIFs and images going viral, but that doesn't mean you should be using them."

-Jackson wrote that Black people are often associated with "excessive" behavior, which is exactly why these images are so often used — and exactly why they perpetuate stereotypes.
-"If there's one thing the internet thrives on, it's hyperbole, and the overrepresentation of black people in GIFing everyone's daily crises plays up enduring perceptions and stereotypes about black expression," Jackson wrote in Teen Vogue.
-"When nonblack users flock to these images, they are playacting within those stereotypes in a manner reminiscent of an unsavory American tradition."
+Jackson wrote that Black people are often associated with "excessive" behaviour, which is exactly why these images are so often used — and exactly why they perpetuate stereotypes.
+"If there's one thing the internet thrives on, it's hyperbole, and the overrepresentation of Black people in GIFing everyone's daily crises plays up enduring perceptions and stereotypes about black expression," Jackson wrote in Teen Vogue.
+"When nonblack users flock to these images, they are playacting within those stereotypes in a manner reminiscent of an unsavoury American tradition."

 Advertisement